-IngredientsSeafood17 Popular Seafood Enjoyed in France
+IngredientsSeafood17 Popular Seafoods Consumed in France

-17 Popular Seafood Enjoyed in France
+17 Popular Seafoods Consumed in France

 Seafood is a significant part of the cuisine in France and is widely consumed by the French people.
 The country has a long coastline along the Atlantic Ocean and the English Channel, which provides a rich source of seafood for the local population.
 The southern French Côte d’Azur region brings out some of the best Mediterranean dishes from France.
 The country really has it all when it comes to diverse seafoods!